On the Limiting Shape of Young Diagrams Associated With Markov Random Words: Introduction

 \section{Introduction}

-The limiting distribution of the length of the longest increasing subsequence of a random permutation, was first determined by Baik, Deift, and Johansson \cite{BDJ1}, who identified it as the Tracy-Widom distribution, which describes the limiting behavior of the largest eigenvalue of the Gaussian unitary ensemble (GUE), as the size of the GUE goes to infinity.

-The identification of the limiting distribution of $LI_n$, the length of the longest (weakly) increasing subsequence of a random word of length $n$, whose letters are iid and chosen uniformly from an ordered, $m$-letter alphabet, was first made by Tracy and Widom \cite{TW}.
-They showed that the limiting distribution of $LI_n$, properly centered and normalized, is that of the largest eigenvalue of the traceless $m \times m$ GUE.
-In the non-uniform iid case, Its, Tracy, and Widom \cite{ITW1,ITW2} described the corresponding limiting distribution as that of the largest eigenvalue of one of the diagonal blocks (corresponding to the highest probability) in a direct sum of certain independent GUE matrices.
-The number and respective dimensions of these matrices are determined by the multiplicities of the probabilities of choosing the letters, and the direct sum is subject again to an overall zero-trace type of condition.
+The identification of the, properly centered and scaled, limiting law of $LI_n$, the length of the longest weakly increasing subsequences of a random word of length $n$, whose letters are iid taking their values in a totally ordered $m$-letter alphabet, was first obtained by Kerov~\cite{Ke}.
+For example, in case the letters are uniformly distributed, the limiting law is the maximal eigenvalue of the $m\times m$ traceless Gaussian unitary ensemble (GUE).
+Moreover, \cite[Chap.~3, Sec.~3.4, Theorem 2]{Ke} showed that the whole normalized limiting shape of the pair of Robinson-Schensted-Knuth (RSK) Young diagrams (having necessarily $m$-row and of the same shape) associated with the random word, is the spectrum of the $m\times m$ traceless GUE.
+Since the length of the top row of the diagrams is the length of the longest weakly increasing subsequences of the random word, the maximal eigenvalue result is recovered.
+(The asymptotic length result was rediscovered by Tracy and Widom~\cite{TW} and the asymptotic shape one by Johansson~\cite{Jo}, using orthogonal polynomials methods, positively answering a conjecture of Tracy and Widom.)
+In the non-uniform case, the corresponding limiting distribution is described as that of the largest eigenvalue of one of the diagonal blocks (corresponding to the highest probability) in a direct sum of certain independent GUE matrices.
+The number and respective dimensions of these matrices are determined by the multiplicities of the probabilities of choosing the letters, and the direct sum is again subject to an overall zero-trace type of condition, and extensions to non-uniform letters were also obtained by Its, Tracy and Widom~\cite{ITW1, ITW2}.